Jobs At TBOTW

 The Bridge Over Troubled Waters (The Bridge) believes that equal opportunity for all employees is important for the continuing success of our organization.
 In accordance with state and federal law, The Bridge will not discriminate against an employee or applicant for employment because of race, disability, color, creed, religion, sex, age, national origin, ancestry, citizenship, veteran status, or non-job related factors in hiring, promotion, demotion, training, benefits, transfers, layoffs, terminations, recommendations, rates of pay or other forms of compensation.
 Opportunity is provided to all employees based on qualifications and job requirements.

-NOTE: It is the policy of The Bridge not to hire applicants who have received services from our agency within the previous 12 month period.
+NOTE: It is the policy of The Bridge not to hire applicants who have received services from our agency within the previous 2 year period.

 If you have been selected to have an interview, please click HERE to download the application, fill it out and bring it with you to the interview.